What is brand awareness?

 Whether you’re starting a business or trying to grow an existing business, you face a common challenge: how do you get the word out about your brand and generate buzz?

-How can you stand out in such a noisy world and grab peoples’ attention, so they remember who you are?
+How can you stand out in such a noisy world and grab peoples’ attention so they remember who you are?

-There are no recent, accurate numbers on how many ads consumers see daily, but it’s safe to estimate that a person sees thousands of ads and marketing messages every day.
+There are no recent, accurate numbers on how many ads consumers see daily, but it’s safe to estimate that a person sees thousands of ads and marketing messages daily.
 Businesses spent $240 billion on advertising in the United States last year.
 The number increases annually as more people get online and our lives become more digitized.